verboompj/arc_kubernetes/Azure_DC.md

 ### Validating the deployment

 Awesome! another succesfull deployment.
-Or is it ? we can check by creating a new database on our local Azure Postgres instance, and query it maybe ?
+Or is it ?
+We should check by creating a new database on our local Azure Postgres instance, and query it maybe ?

 I used Azure Data Explorer and addedd the Postgress plugin / add-on.
 Using this great quickstart, I was able to connect and do some SQL queries: https://learn.microsoft.com/en-us/azure-data-studio/quickstart-postgres